-For information not accessible online, or if you want a complete copy of records we maintain, you may make a record request online, in person, or via US Postal mail depending on the record type.
+For information not accessible online, or if you want a complete copy of records we maintain, you may make a record request online or by US Postal mail, depending on the record type.
 Records requests not submitted online may take a little longer as it needs to be entered manually.
 Submittal fees, material costs and staff time costs are applied to public records requests.

 The Property Compliance Division maintains records for Housing, Nuisance, Zoning, Dangerous Buildings, Work without Permit, and Home Occupation Permits.

 Complainant Confidentiality: Please note that per ORS 192.502(4), confidential submissions (complainant information) are exempt from disclosure under the Oregon Public Records Law.
 Complainant information shall be removed from all public records requests.

 You can request public records for enforcement cases:

 - Online, at the Portland Public Records Request Center (GovQA)

 - If you are interested in information concerning an active case, please call the Property Compliance Help Line, email us, or submit online via GovQA.

 To learn more about the program, visit the Code Enforcement webpage.

 Readily available online records from Development Services